-In Caiguan Village, near Dragon Palace Cave, is famous for its Dixi Opera performances.
-There is a Dixi Opera Museum which exhibits many examples of wooden masks used in opera performances.
+Caiguan Village, near Dragon Palace Cave, is famous for its Dixi Opera performances.
+There is a Dixi Opera Museum that exhibits many examples of wooden masks used in opera performances.

-Drop us a line for a tour to watch Dixi opera or Keep Reading:
+Drop us a line for a tour to watch Dixi opera or Keep Reading:- Dragon Palace Cave

 - Huangguoshu Waterfall